protontypes/open-sustainable-technology/README.md

 - [FAIR](https://github.com/OMS-NetZero/FAIR) - Finite Amplitude Impulse-Response simple climate-carbon-cycle model.
 - [CLIMADA](https://github.com/CLIMADA-project/climada_python) - Stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
 - [climpact2](https://github.com/ARCCSS-extremes/climpact2/) - An R software package that calculates the ET-SCI indices as well as additional climate extremes indices from data stored in text or netCDF files.
+- [ClimateMARGO.jl](https://github.com/ClimateMARGO/ClimateMARGO.jl) - A Julia implementation of MARGO, an idealized framework for optimization of climate change control strategies.
+- [ClimateTools.jl](https://github.com/JuliaClimate/ClimateTools.jl) - A collection of commonly-used tools in Climate science.
+Basics of climate field analysis are covered, with some forays into exploratory techniques associated with climate scenarios design.

 ## Datasets of Ecosystems